JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 #### `@Storage` Annotation

-The [`@State`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/State.java) annotation, located just above the class declaration, [defines the data storage location](persisting_state_of_components.md#defining-the-storage-location).
+The [`@State`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/State.java) annotation, located above the class declaration, [defines the data storage location](persisting_state_of_components.md#defining-the-storage-location).
 For `AppSettings`, the data `name` parameter is the FQN of the class.
-Using FQN is the best practice to follow, and is required if custom data gets stored in the standard project or workspace files.
+Using FQN is the best practice to follow and is required if custom data gets stored in the standard project or workspace files.

-The `storages` parameter utilizes the [`@Storage`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) annotation to define a custom file name for the `AppSettings` data.
+The `storages` parameter uses the [`@Storage`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) annotation to define a custom filename for the `AppSettings` data.
 In this case, the file is located in the `options` directory of the [configuration directory](https://www.jetbrains.com/help/idea/tuning-the-ide.html#config-directory) for the IDE.

 #### Persistent State Class